The Simpsons season 12: Production

 Don Payne, John Frink and Bob Bendetson began writing for the series, while Larry Doyle, Julie Thacker and Tom Martin left following the completion of this season.
 Rob LaZebnik received his first sole writing credit for the episode "Homer vs. Dignity".
 LaZebnik would not get a writing credit for another episode until the 20th season, where he was credited for writing "Father Knows Worst".
 Shaun Cashman received his sole directing credit on the series this season (for the 250th episode "A Tale of Two Springfields"), while Neil Affleck received his final directorial credit (also for "Homer vs. Dignity").
 Tom Gammill and Max Pross have been promoted to produce this season.
 As of 2009, Gammill & Pross are still credited as such, along with David Mirkin.
 Mike Reiss (Al Jean's former writing partner) returned to the writing staff as a producer.

 The season began with the annual Treehouse of Horror episode, beginning a practice of starting the season with the episodes, as well as airing the episodes shortly after Halloween in November, due to Fox's coverage of the World Series.
 This season brought back Sideshow Bob, who had not been seen since the eighth-season episode "Brother from Another Series".

-Ian Maxtone-Graham's episode "Tennis the Menace" became the second episode of the series to be animated using digital ink and paint, which had not been used since the season seven episode "Radioactive Man" and would not be used again (this time on a permanent basis) until the 14th season.
-The season would also have four episodes that would air the following season.
+Ian Maxtone-Graham's episode "Tennis the Menace" became the third episode of the series to be animated using digital ink and paint, which had not been used since the season seven episode "The Simpsons 138th Episode Spectacular" and would not be tested again until the season 14 opener "Treehouse of Horror XIII", before permanently switching to digital animation a few episodes later with "The Great Louse Detective."

+The season would also have five episodes that would air the following season.